 In these cases, provided the arrears are at least eight weeks, you can request that the local authority pays the benefit directly to you, rather than to the tenant.
 The local authority will then adjudicate, and is likely to rule that the money should be paid to you unless there is an overriding reason why this is not in the tenant’s best interest, for example, if there is an ongoing dispute over repairs.

-Legally, there’s nothing to stop you renting a property to DSS tenants.
+Legally, there’s nothing to stop you from renting a property to DSS tenants.
 All the terms of a tenancy agreement remain the same and you’re not required to provide anything extra.

-The beauty with DSS tenants is that they’re particularly easy to find and at no cost.
+The beauty of DSS tenants is that they’re particularly easy to find and at no cost.
 During your search for tenants, it’s highly probable that a DSS tenant will apply, and you need to know exactly what that means and not blindly just ignore the potential implications.

 Everyone, including your cat, has a social media account of some sort.
 And because of this the chances are you either know someone or know someone that knows someone, that is looking for a place to rent.